jimhalverson/COMP2023/README.md

 For most of you, maximizing your strengths in these areas will be extremely useful to your Ph.D. research.
 These skills also have much broader application, e.g. in many different types of industry, where you may one day work.

-**Resources:** Given the constantly evolving nature of the subject, my lectures will rely on a number of different resources, including some written by friends.
+**Resources:** Given the constantly evolving nature of the subject, my lectures will rely on a number of different resources, including some written by friends: I am indebted to Fabian Ruehle, Sven Krippendorf, and especially Adrian Feiguin for sharing their resources.
 Two excellent resources for the intersection of physics and ML are:
 - [IAIFI](http://www.iaifi.org), officially the NSF AI Institute for Artificial Intelligence and Fundamental Interactions, an interdisciplinary institute with a focus on the intersection of AI and physics in collaboration between Northeastern, MIT, Harvard, and Tufts.
 - [Physics $\cap$ ML](http://www.physicsmeetsml.org), pronounced "Physics Meets ML," a virtual seminar series organized by myself and some friends that builds on a meeting we ran at Microsoft Research in 2019.